 While filing an extension allows you to avoid incurring a late filing penalty, you must recognize that it does not give you extra time to pay taxes.
-A common misconception is that submitting Form 4868 to the IRS also gives a taxpayer more time to pay his or her taxes.
+A common misconception is that submitting Form 4868 to the IRS also gives a taxpayer more time to pay taxes.
 If you owe the federal agency money, you must pay up by April 15, the due date to settle any tax balance due.

 Use Form 4868 to request an extension of time to file the following: Form 1040: U.S. Individual Tax Return, Form 1040-SR: U.S. Tax Return for Seniors, Form 1040-NR: U.S. Nonresident Alien Income Tax Return, Form 1040-NR-EZ: U.S. Income Tax Return for Certain Nonresident Aliens with No Dependents, Form 1040-PR: Self-Employment Tax Return-Puerto Rico, and Form 1040-SS: U.S. Self-Employment Tax Return

-Submit Form 4868 on or before April 15, the same deadline to settle unpaid tax balance due.
+Submit Form 4868 on or before April 15, the same deadline to settle any unpaid tax balance due.
 The IRS allows two methods to submit the form — by mail or online.
-By mail, you can send the form to the address you send your tax return to.
+By mail, you can send the form to the address where you send your tax return.
 You may refer to the instructions page, particularly the Where to File a Paper Form 4868 section, to see a complete list of addresses where you can submit the form.
 On the other hand, you can file the form using the IRS’s official website.
 Once the system gets your request, you will receive an electronic acknowledgment receipt.

 Filling Out Form 4868